 The New ESJF Survey Co-funded by the EU

-The mapping process is undertaken using state-of-the-art technology specially designed for the project, involving engineering drones which survey and photograph the sites from the air.
-Centuries–old records across many countries and languages are consulted to write the sites’ history.
-Signs are placed at each site surveyed, marking the work that has been done.
+The mapping process is undertaken using state-of-the-art technology specially designed for the project, including engineering drones which survey and photograph the sites from the air.
+Centuries–old records across many countries and languages are consulted when writing the history of the sites.
+Signs are placed at each site surveyed to mark the work has been completed.

-The data gathered in these surveys is used to develop a free, open-access database, that can serve as a reference point for everybody.
-As such, it can facilitate further research, advocacy and protection.
-Complete public online access to this historical information is central in its recognition as not only Jewish but European heritage, with potential synergies to many other initiatives across and beyond the EU.
+The data gathered in these surveys is being used to develop a free, open-access database, which will serve as a universal reference point to facilitate further research, advocacy, and protection.
+Free access to this historical information is central to its recognition as not only Jewish but European heritage, with the potential for synergy with many other initiatives across and beyond the EU.